dloic/carebook-coding-challenge/README.md

 # Non-functional requirements

 - Challenge is submitted as pull request against this repo (fork it and create a pull request)
-- The repo should include 3 screenshots under the /screenshots folder to showcase the app
+- The repo should include 3 screenshots under a /screenshots folder to showcase the app
 - Change the README.md to explain your solution, the issues, the way you solved them...
 - You can use external libraries if you think they will help you
+- If you're doing the Android version, please provide the final APK inside a /build folder

 # Supporting API